 She acts, sings, writes music for, and is Music Director of Phillips Mill Community Players, whose annual musical comedy shows sell out each year.
-She also enjoys stretching her piano chops with the Doylestown Heat Jazz Band.
+She also enjoys stretching her vocal and piano chops as leader of Jazz With Friends and pianist for the Doylestown Heat Jazz Band.
 View Lori’s calendar for upcoming shows.

 As a teen, Lori won the Mozart Concerto Competition in Maryland and was a soloist with the Montgomery County, MD orchestra.
 She continued her music studies at the Oberlin Conservatory of Music while earning a B.A. in environmental studies and biology at Oberlin College.
 She was the pianist for the Washington, D.C.-based Potomac Valley Opera Company, where she received critical acclaim for her “marathon playing, rhythmic vitality and expert phrasing and technique.”

 Lori exemplifies the strong link between science and music.